chinapedia/wikipedia.abstract.en/Page/Pixies_(band).md

 Formation (1986)

-BlackFrancisTroxy.jpg]]Guitarist Joey Santiago and songwriter Black Francis (born Charles Michael Kitteridge Thompson IV) met when they lived next to each other in a suite while attending the University of Massachusetts Amherst.[1]
+]]Guitarist Joey Santiago and songwriter Black Francis (born Charles Michael Kitteridge Thompson IV) met when they lived next to each other in a suite while attending the University of Massachusetts Amherst.[1]
 Although Santiago was worried about distractions, he noticed Francis played music and the pair began to jam together.[2]
 Francis embarked on a student exchange trip to Puerto Rico to study Spanish.[3]
 After six months, he returned to Amherst and dropped out of the university.[4]
 Francis and Santiago spent 1984 working in a warehouse, with Francis composing songs on his acoustic guitar and writing lyrics on the subway train.[5]

 The pair formed a band in January 1986.[6]
 Two weeks later, Francis placed an advertisement seeking a bass player who liked both the folk music act Peter, Paul and Mary and the alternative rock band Hüsker Dü.[7]
 Kim Deal was the only respondent, and arrived at the audition without a bass, as she had never played one before.[8][9]
 She was invited to join as she liked the songs Francis showed her.
 She obtained a bass, and the trio started rehearsing in Deal's apartment.[10]